jupyter-book/mystmd/docs/features/overview.md

 # Overview

-MyST (Markedly Structured Text) is designed to create publication-quality, computational documents written entirely in Markdown.
+MyST (Markedly Structured Text) is designed to create publication-quality documents written entirely in Markdown.
 The main use case driving the development and design of MyST is [JupyterBook](https://jupyterbook.org/), which helps you create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST.
-The documentation engine that is used for JupyterBook is [Sphinx](https://www.sphinx-doc.org/): a widely used tool for Python documentation based on [ReStructured Text](https://docutils.sourceforge.io/rst.html) (RST).
+The extensions and design of MyST is inspired by the [Sphinx](https://www.sphinx-doc.org/) and [ReStructured Text](https://docutils.sourceforge.io/rst.html) (RST) ecosystems.

 > MyST is designed to harness the extensibility and community of RST and bring these super-powers into Markdown.